 - Set your timer(an app or your phone) to the time you have or 30 minutes, which ever is less.

 - Focus on only that task until done or the timer goes off.
 If you lose your focus, then stop yourself, write down the distraction, and get back to task.
-Writing the distraction down let’s you put it away for a while.
+Writing the distraction down let’s you put it away for a while and clear your mind of anything except the task you’re working on.

 - Check the calendar